fooooter/drain/README.md

 Drain can be configured using config.json file.
 In order to use a config.json file, you have to specify it in `DRAIN_CONFIG` environment variable.
 Currently available fields are:

+- `max_content_length` - maximum length of request's body.
+If exceeded, the server returns 413 status.
 - `global_response_headers` - it's a list of key-value pairs, which stand for default response headers appended to every `response_headers` HashMap.
 - `access_control`: